kipcode66/tp/README.md

 ## Adding Custom Assets

-- Place your custom asset into the `mod_asset` directory.
+- Place your custom asset into the `mod_assets` directory.
 The directory structure will be copied 1:1 to the final disc image.
 - Re-run the build process above to include your changes